eavf/netatmo/README.md

 docker-compose pull     # to pull image from dockerhub docker-compose up -d    # to run app
 ```
-If you prefer to build localy image, so do it by changing image instruction in app:
+If you prefer to build localy image, so go into app folder and do it by changing image instruction in app by:
 ```bash
 build: .
 ```